1bengardner/toshes-quest-ii-editor/README.md

 ## Known issues

-- Currently the Editor does not work well with upgraded items and characters with the Chasmic Rucksack
+- Currently the Editor only displays the first 9 items for characters with the Chasmic Rucksack